Ioannis-Peridis/Telecommunication-Systems-THL302/README.md

 # Telecommunication-Systems-THL302
-These are the labs of the Course : Statistical-Modeling-and-Pattern-Recognition-THL311
+These are the labs of the Course : Telecommunication-Systems-THL302

-with professor : Michail Zerbakis
+with professor : Athanasios Liabas

 from: Techincal University Of Crete